spatialos/online-services/docs/content/configuration-examples/examples-intro.md

 ## Sample matcher

 A very naive matcher implementation in C#.
 Useful for demoing the matchmaking system and for seeing the rough structure of how a Matcher is implemented.
+There is an implementation which is designed to work in tandem with the [Deployment Pool]({{urlRoot}}/content/configuration-examples/deployment-pool/overview), and one which works without it.

 - [C# source](http://github.com/spatialos/online-services/tree/master/services/csharp/SampleMatcher)